mateonunez/modulo/README.md

 # @mateonunez/modulo

-A simple tool to manage ESM modules in a CommonJS environment.
+A simple tool to use ESM modules in a CommonJS environment.

 ## Install